What is IoT Security?

 Devices are treated like any client application connecting to the platform via HTTP or MQTT secured by TLS; this negates popular device attacks.
 In addition, devices are individually connected with Cumulocity IoT’s device registration feature.
 This means that if a device is stolen or tampered with, it can be individually disconnected from Cumulocity IoT.

-Cumulocity IoT uses a standard authentication and authorization process based on realms, users, user groups and authorities.
-The IoT platform creates a new realm for each tenant to store the users of that tenant.
+The Cumulocity IoT platform creates a new realm for each tenant to store the users of that tenant.
 This realm is fully isolated from other tenants, and administrators are appointed that assign permissions through their own administration application.
 Permissions and roles for devices and groups of devices can also be created at very granular levels and custom configurations defined to meet an organization’s unique requirements.

 Extensible security model